Hier0nimus/anno-mods-hier0nimus/mods/[DLC] Military Attention - Logistics and Population/README.md

 ### v1.10
 - Update for Simplified Chinese translation
-- Added new item Sammy Moray - replacing arctic gas with ethanol for Gas Ammunition depots and Gas-Fired Power Plant.
+- Added new item Sammy Moray - replacing arctic gas with ethanol for Fire Ammunition depots and Gas-Fired Power Plant.
 Added compatibility for mod "Additional Power Plants"
 - Fixes to All ammunition depots pools
 - Cleanup for product storage lists